poga/lua53-notes/src/coroutine.md

 1. check the arguments
 2. check the state of coroutine
 3. invoke `lua_resume`
-4. if `lua_resume` returned successfully, copy the returned value to caller with `lua_xmove`.
+4. if `lua_resume` returned successfully, copy the returned value to the caller with `lua_xmove`.
 If an error is returned, copy the returned error with `lua_xmove`.

 ```c